 System users may choose to undo already committed actions.
 The undo feature allows users to undo previously entered actions.
-The application server and database log every transaction to a history table allowing the rollback of transactions to a desired point.
+The application server and database log every 40 monitoring of the system via the internet or other network transaction to a history table allowing the rollback of transactions to a desired point.